How much can you really accomplish in two weeks?

 Has your center ever been involved in harming a child?

 Evergreen, Colo., is considered a mecca of attachment treatment.
 Several attachment-focused programs originated here.
 These programs are very different in their philosophies and practice.
 Understandably, this has caused a great deal of confusion and mistaken assumptions.
-Several years ago, a tragedy happened at another facility in Evergreen, where a 10-year-old child was wrapped in a blanket and suffocated during a highly questionable technique called “rebirthing.”
+Several years ago, a tragedy happened at another facility in Evergreen: A 10-year-old child was wrapped in a blanket and suffocated during a highly questionable technique called “rebirthing.”
 The therapists involved were jailed, and their center was closed.

-Does my husband/wife have to come to therapy?
+Does my husband/wife have to come to family therapy?

 Yes.
 We are a family-systems program.
 It is imperative that both parents participate in treatment.
 Under special circumstances, one parent has missed brief segments; however, the integrity of the program can be severely compromised without significant parental involvement.
 With challenging children, both parents must be on the “same page” in how they view and how they parent their child.
 We become familiar with family interactions, helping to heal strained relationships: parent-child and parent-parent.
 These children are masters in provoking reactions from caregivers.